Skip to main content

 • • Fridge at 4°C, freezer at -18°C

-The Linky smart meter lets you monitor consumption in real-time via the Enedis customer portal.
-This visibility helps identify energy-hungry appliances and adjust habits.
+The Linky smart meter lets you track your consumption in real-time through the Enedis customer portal.
+This visibility helps you spot energy-hungry appliances and adjust your habits accordingly.

 Solar Self-Consumption